okhosting/awesome-cyber-security/README.md

 * [vnaya - Cybersecurity For Your Kids](https://www.vnaya.com/these-top-educational-cyber-security-resources-will-help-your-kids-to-stay-safe-from-cyber-crime/) - These Top Educational Cyber Security Resources Will Help Your Kids To Stay Safe From Cyber Crime.

+## Contributions welcome
+If you wish to contribute to this list, just fork, make your changes and send me a pull request, I'll be happy to review all of your suggestions :)

+## Checkout also

+* [Awesome Storage](https://github.com/okhosting/awesome-storage/) - A curated list of storage open source tools.
+Backups, redundancy, sharing, distribution, encryption, etc.